 For instance, the layer of high-carbon steel laminated into our chisels and planes is usually 65~66 HRc in hardness.
-The typical Western blade is made much softer at 50~55 HRc to avoid breakage.
-This extra hardness makes the blade stay sharper longer, an important benefit if your time is worth anything.
+Western blades are made of a single piece of steel heat-treated to approximately 50~55 HRc to make the tool softer/tougher thereby limiting breakage.
+The extra hardness of the Japanese blade helps it stay sharper longer, an important benefit if your time is worth anything.
 This is good.

 But if the entire blade were made of a solid piece of this extra-hard steel, it would a royal pain in the tukus to sharpen, I guarantee you.
 It would also break.
-That would be bad.
+Oh my, that would be bad.

 The softer low-carbon/no-carbon steel or iron jigane body, however, is much softer and easily abraded making it possible to keep the hard steel layer thin, and therefore easily abraded, while protecting it from breaking.
 This is good.

 Unlike the blade’s bevel, however, the ura is all one-piece of hard steel.
-Without the ura depression, you would need to abrade all that hard steel to initially flatten and regularly sharpen the blade, a necessity I guarantee would ruin your mellow mood without consuming massive quantities of controlled substances.
-But with the addition of the ura detail, we only need to abrade the perimeter planar lands (the shiny areas in the photos above) around the ura.
+Without the ura depression, you would need to abrade all that hard steel at one time to initially flatten and regularly sharpen the blade, a necessity I guarantee would ruin your mellow mood even if you consumed massive quantities of controlled substances.
+But with the addition of the ura detail, we only need to abrade the perimeter planar lands (the shiny areas in the photos above) surrounding the ura.
 This is exceedingly good.

 The ura depression makes it easier and quicker to not only sharpen the blade, but also to to keep the “flat” planar (in a single plane).
 Without the ura, such a hard blade would be difficult to maintain planar and frustrating to sharpen.
 With the addition of the ura, the blade is genius.